dragon-dune/dragon-dune/README.md

     -   If the Orcs are allied with the Goblins then they may hire goblin mercenaries to any valid location at the usual rate, or may raise armies in the Orcish territories, but they may not do both.
-    -   The player may play a Special Card to pay half the standard price, rounded up.
+    -   The player may play a Special Card to pay half the standard price (rounded down).
-    -   The Elves (or a player with a Special Card) must declare if their units go into hiding if they now share the territory with another player's units.
+    -   See "Notes on Hidden Units."

 5. The current player may move some or all units from one location through two territories.